greenstick/bootstrapping-package-management-on-exacloud/README.md

 conda install scikit-learn
 ```

-To just use Linuxbrew (and pip for Python package management), you'll need to install new compilers, Git, and (optionally) cURL with Linuxbrew, then delete Miniconda:
+To just use Linuxbrew (and `pip` for Python package management), you'll need to install new compilers, Git, and (optionally) cURL with Linuxbrew, update your build references, then delete Miniconda:
 ```
 brew install gcc
 brew install git
 brew install curl
-~/packages && rm -rf miniconda
 ```

 Next, you should modify the Miniconda build references we exported in Step 4 from your `~/.bash_profile`.
 To do this, use vim, emacs, nano, or your preferred CLI-based editor.
 The lines in your `~/.bash_profile` should look like this: